 the level of coverage ... may be purchased at any level not to exceed 85 percent of the [expected] individual yield ... the yield for a crop shall be based on the actual production history for the crop

-Text specifics can dramatically change the outlook for both crop insurance and the farmers it serves.
-For example, our paper explores what might happen if that definition were to change to this:
+Text specifics can dramatically change the outlook for both crop insurance and the farmers.
+For example, later explorables on this site consider what might happen if that definition were to change to this:

 Citations for this section